cbuteau/logictrain/README.md

 ITERATE

-Take a list and dipatch it...
+Take a list and dispatch it...

 CODE